Widi Prasetijono: Army training commander

 On 24 December 2023, Widi was installed as the commander of the army doctrine, education, and training leadership command, replacing acting commander Kunto Arief Wibowo.
 He was promoted to lieutenant general on 4 January 2024.

 On 6 December 2024, in the first mass rotation of armed forces officers under President Prabowo Subianto, Widi was removed from his position and was assigned to the Indonesian National Defence University as a lecturer.
 Military observers noted that his removal was due to his closeness with Joko Widodo, with analyst Selamat Ginting describing his new position as "a tragic post for a three-star general".
 Widi officially left his position on 30 December and was replaced by Mohammad Hasan.

+In early December 2025, Widi was investigated by the attorney general of Central Java in light of his involvement in a money laundering case involving Cilacap Segara Artha, a company owned by the Cilacap Regency government.
+During Widi's tenure as commander, the company had purchased a piece of land from Rumpun Sari Antan, despite the land being owned by the Diponegoro military region foundation.
+The transaction went on despite a lack of authorization from the foundation to lease the land.
+Widi's wife was also summoned by the attorney general's office to the court, where she admitted to receive benefits from the land purchase.
+In light of Widi's legal case, on 15 December 2025 the army chief of staff issued a decree which removed Widi from the Indonesian National Defence University.

 Personal life

 Widi is married to Novita Permatasari.